bfranzen1-zz/TriviaRoyale/README.md

 ## Why?
 Despite the massive player base of Battle Royale video games, they are still missing the market of those that simply do not enjoy video games.
 Because the desire to compete and receive the satisfaction of being number one out of a large group of people is not solely found in people who enjoy video games, people would want to use our application to get that outlet they can’t find elsewhere.
 If you are someone who enjoys trivia, whether it be by watching game shows or partaking in it themselves, or even just want to be able to show off how smart you are, you would be given the opportunity to measure your skills against others while also improving your own knowledge.
 As developers, this application is not only an opportunity to show off our skill set learned during the course but to also push the boundaries of our understanding of concepts.
-We hope that it will also introduce us to new technologies and services to broaden the scope of our knowledge as well.
+We hope that it will also introduce us to new technologies and services to broaden the scope of our knowledge.
 Most of all, we wanted to build a fun and engaging application to share with others.

 ## Architecture